khibino/haskell-relational-record/tutorial.md

   return a
 {% endhighlight %}

 `Relation` takes two type parameters.
 The first one is the type of placeholder.
 This example does not use place holder, so its type is `()`.
-The second one is type of value in `Relation`.
+The second one is the type of the value in `Relation`.

-Let's see the signature of 'relation':
+Let's look at the signature of 'relation':

 {% highlight haskell %}
 relation :: QuerySimple (Projection Flat r) -> Relation () r
 {% endhighlight %}

-So, the type of `do` should be `QuerySimple (Projection Flat r)`. `query` has the following type (note that this signature is simplified):
+So, the type of the `do` should be `QuerySimple (Projection Flat r)`. `query` has the following type (note that this signature is simplified):

 {% highlight haskell %}
 query :: Relation () r -> QuerySimple (Projection Flat r)